-What about Immunizations?Disease prevention is the goal of public health.
+What is the purpose of immunizations and what are the state requirements?Disease prevention is the goal of public health.
 It is always better to prevent a disease than to treat it.
-Vaccines prevent disease in those who receive them and in the community who come in contact from unvaccinated individuals.
+Vaccines prevent disease in those who receive them and in the community who come in contact with unvaccinated individuals.
 Vaccines are responsible for the control of many infectious diseases that were once common in the U.S. These include polio, whooping cough, measles, diphtheria, rubella, mumps, tetanus and Haemophilus influenzae type B, and varicella.
 Before vaccines, many children died from diseases that vaccines now prevent.

 ALWAYS KEEP A COPY OF YOUR CHILD'S IMMUNIZATION RECORD IN YOUR HOME FILE.
-YOU WILL NEED THEM THROUGHOUT THEIR SCHOOL LIFE.
-PROOF OF UP TO DATE VACCINATIONS ARE NEEDED EVEN FOR COLLEGE AND EMPLOYMENT.
+YOU WILL NEED THEM THOUGHOUT YOUR STUDENT'S SCHOOL LIFE.
+PROOF OF UP-TO-DATE VACCINATIONS ARE NEEDED EVEN FOR COLLEGE AND EMPLOYMENT.